jzohrab/lute-manual/src/faq/v2-to-v3.md

 ## Database and images

 If you're already using Lute v2 (written in PHP), and want to migrate to v3, it's pretty straightforward: you just have to move some files around.
-Lute v3 uses the same underlying database as v2 (Sqlite).

-1. After installing Lute v3, start it up.
+Step 1. [install Lute v3](/install/install.md), and start it up.
 Then:

 ### For non-Docker users